 To find the right project financing option for you, start by reading the project financing quick guide, or choose an option below.

 ESPC ENABLE offers a standardized, streamlined process for small federal facilities to install targeted energy conservation measures in six months or less.

 ESPC ENABLE offers the same benefits as an ESPC but uses the GSA Schedule's prequalified vendors and prenegotiated pricing.
 Learn about ESPC ENABLE.

-In a UESC, the utility provides the analysis, design, and installation and, when necessary, arranges for financing.
-Agencies may implement a UESC with no initial capital investment or may use appropriated funds strategically to maximize the impacts of their projects.
+Agencies can implement a UESC with no initial capital investment or use appropriated funds strategically to maximize the impacts of their projects.
 Learn about UESCs.

 The Renewable Energy Procurement (REP) Program helps agencies meet their renewable energy and clean energy goals, reduce environmental impacts, and improve resiliency.
 The REP Program bridges information gaps to help agencies meet renewable energy goals and requirements.
 Learn about REP.

 Power Purchase Agreements

 On-site renewable power purchase agreements (PPAs) allow federal agencies to fund on-site renewable energy projects with no up-front capital costs.
 Learn about PPAs.

 Assisting Federal Facilities with Energy Conservation Technologies (AFFECT)